viamrobotics/docs/docs/tutorials/viam-on-a-virtual-machine.md

 ### Control the mock robot arm

-While connected to the robot, you can verify the operation of the fake arm from the **CONTROL** tab or through code, which allows you to control and observe to positioning of the arm component in the terminal and in the GUI.
+While connected to the robot, you can verify the operation of the fake arm from the **CONTROL** tab or through code, which would allow you to control and observe to positioning of the arm component in the terminal and in the GUI.

+#### Using the GUI

 In the GUI, you can click **Modify All** to change the X, Y, and Z positions for joints in the arm.

+### Using the SDK

-Alternatively, you could download and run <file>arm_move.py</file> to programmatically perform random changes and observe the returned positional value changes in the terminal, as well as on the **CONTROL** tab.
+Alternatively, you can programmatically perform random changes and observe the returned positional value changes in the terminal, as well as on the **CONTROL** tab using either the Python SDK or the GO SDK.

+The next section describes the process for Python.

-### Creating the arm control file
+#### Creating the arm control code

 Paste the boilerplate code from the CODE SAMPLE tab of the Viam app into a file named <file>arm-move.py</file> or into your code editor.
 <file>arm_move.py</file> imports the arm component from the Viam Python SDK and imports the random and async.io libraries.